MrAnilSethy/git-demo/README.md

 # git-demo
-this is a demo for git and git hub class
+This is a demo for git &amp; git hub class.